guicattani/obsidian-countdown-to/README.md

 - `onCompleteText`: Text to display when the countdown is complete
 - `infoFormat`: Custom format for the information text
 - `updateInRealTime`: Whether to update the progress bar in real-time (`true`/`false`)
-- `updateInterval`: How often to update the progress bar (in seconds)
+- `updateIntervalInSeconds`: How often to update the progress bar

 ## Formatting Options